 Sun Life teams up with the Boston Celtics and the YMCA of Greater Boston’s Diabetes Prevention Program

-Since 2014, Sun Life U.S. has teamed up with the Boston Celtics of the National Basketball Association to fight diabetes through an incentive-based community program – Fit to Win – as well as a social fundraising and digital marketing campaign in the month of November: #SunLifeDunkforDiabetes.
+Since 2014, Sun Life has teamed up to fight diabetes through the incentive-based community program Fit to Win and through a social fundraising and digital marketing campaign in the month of November #SunLifeDunk4Diabetes.

-The Fit to Win program presented by Sun Life Financial promotes the physical fitness and wellness of young people in the City of Boston and Southern Maine.
-Over 4 weeks at the YMCA, children in the 3rd to 6th grades are encouraged to exercise daily and make healthy lifestyle choices, with the incentive of Celtics-themed prizes and events.
+The Fit to Win program promotes the physical fitness and wellness of young people in Greater New England over a four-week period.
+Youth participants in third through sixth grades at the YMCA are incentivized to exercise daily and make healthy lifestyle choices.

 Sun Life Malaysia’s Brighter You